hack4impact-mcgill/Greenpeace/api/README.md

 # Greenpeace Backend

 ## Overview
-The backend of the application saves user-inputted information about the pins on the map UI.
-Our complete (backend) tech stack is:
+The backend of the application saves user-inputted information about the pins on the map.
+The complete (backend) tech stack is:
 - TypeScript
 - PostgreSQL